Building Structure and Flexibility into Case Lesson Plans

 While spontaneity and fluidity are important hallmarks of case discussions, effective case discussion leaders always enter the classroom with a teaching plan.
 In this video, Julie Battilana discusses the key components of a case teaching plan and how to build flexibility into it.
 By structuring her plan around discussion blocks and key questions, she ensures that she can cover the most important concepts and issues in the case while letting students lead the conversation.

-Julie Battilana, Joseph C. Wilson Professor of Business Administration (Harvard Business School), Alan L. Gleitsman Professor of Social Innovation (Harvard Kennedy School)
+Profiled: Julie Battilana, Joseph C. Wilson Professor of Business Administration (Harvard Business School), Alan L. Gleitsman Professor of Social Innovation (Harvard Kennedy School), teaches "Power and Influence" to 85 students at Harvard Business School.

 • Most pre-written cases come with a “case teaching note” which provides a suggested plan for teaching the case.
 Read this over carefully and then modify it to fit your style and class structure.